 If your clipper is not working as it should please refer to the troubleshooting section of this manual and ensure you have read all the instructions.
 This is a professional grade machine and the user needs to be educated on how to use the product before using the clipper for the first time.
 This manual is detailed and if all instructions are followed correctly, you should have years of reliable use.

-This kit comes with a lifetime repair or replacement warranty.
+This kit comes with a 2 year repair or replacement warranty.
 If your attempts to rectify the issue are not successful please email us at firstname.lastname@example.org and we will email you a repair form to fill out and include with your returned clipper.